 5. Think about holiday accommodation hazards

-You’ve managed to child-proof your home, the kids have internalised the safety rules – and then you go on holiday and find yourself back at square one.
+You’ve managed to child-proof your home, the kids have internalized the safety rules – and then you go on holiday and find yourself back at square one.

 Most holiday accidents happen on the first or last day, so when you arrive don’t let the children go off and explore until you’ve had a look around and sussed out potential hazards.
-Pay special attention to any balconies – move any furniture away from the railings so children aren’t tempted to climb, and check little ones can’t squeeze through the bars.
+Although most family resorts in the UAE are childproofed.
+We suggest that you pay special attention to any balconies – move any furniture away from the railings so children aren’t tempted to climb, and check little ones can’t squeeze through the bars.

 Glass doors are another hazard as the glass can be impossible to see in bright light.
-In many countries (including European destinations), there is no requirement for a glass door to be constructed from safety glass, so it might break more easily than you’d expect or shatter into sharp pieces.
+In many countries, there is no requirement for a glass door to be constructed from safety glass, so it might break more easily than you’d expect or shatter into sharp pieces.